run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/portfolio-and-catalog/use/service-contract-attributes.md

 3. Click on "Advance" in the service to access it.
 Moreover, it will be presented the Service Information screen;

-4. Click on the Contract tab and link a contract;
+4. Click on the Contract tab and link a contract.

 !!! info "Information"